Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates give up the seventh-fewest home runs in baseball (143 total, 1.1 per game).
+- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (144 total, 1.1 per game).

-- In his last appearance on Friday, the right-hander threw eight scoreless innings against the Chicago Cubs while surrendering four hits.
+- In his last appearance -- in relief on Thursday -- the right-hander tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.